kannans89/RustRepo/08_Strings/08_Strings.md

 ```

+The output will be

-output is `Tutorials Point`
+`Tutorials Point`

+## Illustration :Type Casting- Number to String

-In this example we are converting a number to a string object
+The following example ilustrates converting a number to a string object

 ```rust
 fn main(){